slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Swedish Proverb*
 > *"If a little is not enough for you, nothing is."
 -- Epicurus*
-> *"When working, surround yourself with people more successful than you.
-When playing, surround yourself with people more happy than you."
--- Naval Ravikant*
-> *"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can't fathom."
--- Naval Ravikant*
-> *"No routine.
-I'm famously unscheduled."
--- Naval Ravikant*
 > *"For a great payoff, be especially curious about the things you are not interested in."
 -- Kevin Kelly*
-> *"To measure your quality of life, simply do nothing and see how it feels."
--- Naval Ravikant*
-> *"You should be too busy to do coffee, while still keeping an uncluttered calendar."
--- Naval Ravikant*
 > *"Enough is a decision, not an amount."
 -- Alison Faulkner*
+> *"To measure your quality of life, simply do nothing and see how it feels."
+"You should be too busy to do coffee, while still keeping an uncluttered calendar."
+"When working, surround yourself with people more successful than you.
+When playing, surround yourself with people more happy than you."
+"People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can't fathom."
+"No routine.
+I'm famously unscheduled."
-> *"Develop strategic incompetence - people won't ask you to do things you hate to do if you're bad at them."
+"Develop strategic incompetence - people won't ask you to do things you hate to do if you're bad at them."
 -- Naval Ravikant*

 - 3 hobbies: one cretive, one to keep in shape and one to make money